poscar/tensorflow-js-intro/README.md

 This project was created for the [Fullstack](https://www.meetup.com/javascript-full-stack-development/) meetup in NYC on June 14th, 2018.
 You can find the companion slides [here](https://docs.google.com/presentation/d/1kD5ZWJ5OJZf8S08TQtUwBE9166sIOT-bwbtOu0iZSWs/edit?usp=sharing).

+### Presentation

+The presentation given at the meetup is [here on YouTube](https://www.youtube.com/watch?v=WsFaWkGisBU).
+Apologies in advance for the bad audio.

 ## Resources

 The following resources were used to create this project: